Corporate Governance Code

 There has been no Board vacancy since the Company’s admission to AIM.
-In the event that a vacancy arises, the Nominations Committee will oversee the process with due regard to the requirements of the Code and in accordance with the responsibilities set out in their report.
+In the event that a vacancy arises, as will be the case for all Independent Director posts prior to May 2023, the Nomination Committee will oversee the process with due regard to the requirements of the Code and in accordance with the responsibilities set out in their report.

 The Nominations Committee reviews the composition of the Board and performance relating to attendance, appropriateness of skills and adequacy of time devoted to Board duties.

 The Board is responsible for undertaking an annual review of its own performance, that of its Committees and of individual Directors.
 The division of responsibilities is also kept under review.

 The Board is required to determine the independence of directors in light of their character, judgement and relationships, authorising conflicts of interest where, and in the manner, permitted by the Company’s Articles of Association.

 In performing these reviews, the Board takes account of any feedback provided by shareholders, including through the Company’s Nominated Adviser and Broker whose opinion is sought regularly.
 The evaluation of Prestbury’s effectiveness as Investment Adviser is carried out only by the Directors who are independent of Prestbury.